shadowed1/ChromeOS_PowerControl/README.md

-# **ChromeOS Battery Control - created for ChromeOS 136+ **
+# **ChromeOS Battery Control - created for ChromeOS 136+**

-## Limit your Chromebook's battery charging limit to your liking instead of relying on Adaptive Charging or Enterprise Group Policies.
+## Limit the Chromebook's battery charging limit instead of relying on Adaptive Charging or Enterprise Group Policies.

 ### How to Install - paste the below command in a Crosh Shell: